weygoldt/weygoldt.github.io/content/posts/brasil_2023/_index.md

 - Our heartfelt thanks go to **Telma**, our cook at the field station.
 Her delicious meals and unwavering kindness were a tremendous relief, sparing us the task of preparing our own food.
 We are deeply grateful for her support.

 - **Junior** proved to be an exceptional boatsman.
-Despite language barriers, he patiently ensured our safety.
 Communicating through gestures, a few words, and Google Translate, we not only enjoyed our time with him but also spent a memorable night under the stars in our hammocks along the Araguari River bank.
 We hope to have the privilege of working with him again in the future.

 ![Group picture of the overnighter on the river bank](overnighter.jpg "Group picture of the overnighter on the river bank.
 From left to right: Me, Jan, and Junior.")